Photos by Chuck Gardiner

 • Gray (Charcoal) carpet - looped rayon

-The standard engine in '56 Fairlane and station wagon models is the famous M-code "Thunderbird V-8" Y-block, 2-overhead-valve, 292-cid, 200-hp, 285-lb-ft-torque, (202/289 with Fordomatic Dr).
-It was also the standard engine in 1955 Thunderbird's and 1955 Mercury's.
+The standard engine in '56 Fairlane and station wagon models is the famous "Thunderbird V-8" 292-cid, 200-hp, 285-lb-ft-torque, (202-hp & 289-lb-ft-tq w/ Fordomatic Dr), 4-bbl, dual-exh, Y-block, M-code.
+It is also the standard engine in '55 Thunderbird's and '55 Mercury's.
 Only Fairlane V-8 models had dual exhaust "ported through the rear bumper."

 On "Lemonade," the original Holley 4000 4-barrel "teapot" carburetor was replaced with a more-dependable, new (1958-up) Holley 4160 390-CFM 4-barrel carb with vacuum secondary and electric choke.
 It sits on a refurbished (1957-up) 1957 Ford "B" intake manifold.
 The Holley loadomatic breaker-point dual-diaphram full-vacuum-advance distributor was replaced with a more-responsive rebuilt (1957-up) 1959 Ford single-diaphram vacuum-and-mechanical (centrifugal) advance distributor—the vacuum advance hands off to the centrifugal advance as rpm increases—with PerTronix electronic ignition.
 Instant throttle response and snappy acceleration are now provided by this torque-rich engine, and the optional rear axle (lower) 3.89:1 ratio gears.